armanjindal/garden/content/digital-garden/Questions.md

 ---
 - "**Why are some people made more human by studying the 'humanities' and others less?**"

-These "scholars" can be intolerable.
-Their consumption has stultified their spirit.
-Other times, these people are more human — connected both deeply and broadly to the human condition.

-Yes, I am aware that Perhaps it is because they misunderstood the assignment.

-Ego:

-> A good conversationalist knows that a conversation has only two topics: you and them.

-Objectivity:
-Social science methods are good at studying populations, not people.
-I think being more aware of the (stereo)types, are

-You are seeking to fit someone into your mental model of the world.
+Sometimes I come across people whose humanity is both deepend and broadened by their experience of culture.
+These people to breath and exude wisdom.
+They often hold the ordinary in reverence.

+Other times I meet the ivory towered, misanthropic, nihilist, whose so much smarter than you are and read way more then you.
+Somehow, their consumption of culture makes them see the ordinary with disdain.
+They are made less human by the humanities.
+I find these "scholars" intolerable.

+Why is it?

+Is it ego?
+Internalized objectivity?
+I think it may be because they sought to use these texts and art, to fill a hole in life.
+It's a category error to think that these alone nourish the soul.
+We require friends, recognition, community, to move and breath fresh air, sunlight — not just books and paintings.

 - "**What's your type?**"

-(Romantic) relationship are often the meat of conversations.
+(Romantic) relationship are often come up in conversations.
 In them this question is often asked.
 We are expected to give a physical profile and list a few personality traits humorously.
 Every failed relationship gets us closer to our knowing our "type" until ... happily ever after (of course!).
 Plus who doesn't love a good typology.

 The honest answer: I don't know.